lex111/php-censor/README.md

 composer create-project php-censor/php-censor php-censor.local --keep-vcs
 ```

-Or download [latest archive](https://github.com/php-censor/php-censor/releases/latest) from Github, unzip it and run
+Or download [latest archive](https://github.com/php-censor/php-censor/releases/latest) from GitHub, unzip it and run
 `composer install`.

-* Create empty database for application (Mysql/MariaDB or Postgres);
+* Create empty database for application (MySQL/MariaDB or PostgreSQL);

 * Install Beanstalkd Queue (Optional, if you are going to use queue with Worker):